hchiam/please/README.md

 ```
 Please import alternate
 ```
---> This imports: alternate.py (from the local folder)
+--> This imports: alternate.py

+Note: unless specified, this imports from the local folder.

 ```
 Please import test from library